sil3ntH4ck3r/WebVulnLab/README_en.md

 Note that it is still in development, and not all containers are working correctly.
 This repository is updated frequently.

-## Contribute

-If you want to contribute to the development of Pentesting-Web-Lab, you are welcome to do so!
-You can do it in several ways:

-- Reporting bugs or issues you find in the tool through the "Issues" section in the GitHub repository.
-- Proposing new features or improvements.
-- Helping to solve problems or developing new vulnerabilities.

 ## Project Update

 You can use the following script to check and apply updates to the project from the console.